-The descriptions of the preparation of samples should give sufficient information on the isolation or synthesis of the compound, crystal preparation (method, solvents and their ratios) and identification (e.g. melting points, optical rotation), to reproduce the experiment.
+3.1.7.
+Synthesis and crystallization.
+The description of the preparation of samples should give sufficient information on the isolation or synthesis of the compound, crystal preparation (method, solvents and their ratios), and identification (e.g. melting points, optical rotation), to reproduce the experiment.
 Previously reported syntheses, isolation procedures or spectroscopic data need only be cited.

-Descriptions of refinements should adequately document any nonroutine procedures (e.g. twinning, disorder or excluded solvent) so that the experiments or refinement strategies can be understood.
+3.1.8.
+Refinement.
+The description of the refinement should adequately document any non-routine procedures (e.g. twinning, disorder or excluded solvent, specific details of any restraints or constraints) so that the experiments or refinement strategies can be understood.